RaadKamal/Dabbling-in-C-Sharp/README.md

 Behavioural - used to define how objects interact

-## 2 main ideas:

 ## Creational Design Pattern:

-Encapsulation
+1. Encapsulation

-Hiding how instances of these classes are created and combined
+2. Hiding how instances of these classes are created and combined

 ### Currently Enduring: